Illinois Compiled Statutes

 waste management plan.

-(c) The Department shall assist counties in implementing recycling
+(c) The Agency shall assist counties in implementing recycling

 programs under this Act, and may, pursuant to appropriation, make grants

 and loans from the Solid Waste Management Fund to counties or other units of

 local government for that purpose, to be used for capital assistance or for the payment of

 recycling diversion credits or for other recycling program purposes, in